wacncontent/CustomizeTool/output/articles/app-service-web/app-service-with-cdn.md

 		...
     }

 The first `bundles.Add()` statement adds a script bundle at the virtual directory `~/bundles/jquery`.
-Then, open *Views\Shared\_Layout.cshtml* to see how the script bundle tag is rendered.
+Then, open <!-- deleted by customization *Views\Shared\_Layout.cshtml* --><!-- keep by customization: begin --> *Views\Shared_Layout.cshtml* <!-- keep by customization: end --> to see how the script bundle tag is rendered.
 You should be able to find the following line of Razor code:

     @Scripts.Render("~/bundles/jquery")